Develop

 Getting support

 For any issues, bugs, or feature suggestions, contact haptics-feedback@meta.com.
 When reporting issues, attach relevant screenshots or logs but avoid including personal information.
-If you are looking for an older version of Meta XR Haptics SDK, see the instructions on getting it from Meta’s NPM registry.
+If you are looking for an older version of Meta XR Haptics SDK, see the downloads page for previous releases.

 Gathering logs